auraphp/auraphp.github.io/_posts/2014-11-11-phpworld-releases.markdown

 author : Hari KT
 ---

 This release is to remind about the [phpworld](http://world.phparch.com/) conference happening at Washington DC.
-If you are there [Paul M Jones](http://paul-m-jones.com) the creator and lead on aura project is giving talks on [It Was Like That When I Got Here: Steps Toward Modernizing a Legacy Codebase](http://mlaphp.com/) and [Action-Domain-Responder: A Web-Specific Refinement of MVC](github.com/pmjones/adr) checkout the [schedule](http://world.phparch.com/speakers/#49998).
+If you are there [Paul M Jones](http://paul-m-jones.com), the creator and lead on Aura, is giving talks on [It Was Like That When I Got Here: Steps Toward Modernizing a Legacy Codebase](http://mlaphp.com/) and [Action-Domain-Responder: A Web-Specific Refinement of MVC](github.com/pmjones/adr).
+Check out the [schedule](http://world.phparch.com/speakers/#49998).

-## Release
+## Releases

-Many of the aura libraries got quick releases.
+Many of the Aura libraries got quick releases.
 It was busy days that we couldn't blog each one seprately.
 So here is a quick update on what is happening.

+### Aura.Accept

-[Aura.Accept](https://github.com/auraphp/Aura.Accept/releases/tag/2.0.0) extracted from [Aura.Web](https://github.com/auraphp/Aura.Accept) got stable release.
+[Aura.Accept](https://github.com/auraphp/Aura.Accept/releases/tag/2.0.0) as extracted from [Aura.Web](https://github.com/auraphp/Aura.Accept) got stable release.

 An example how you could make use of content-negotiation is shown below.